Ctrlpanel-gg/docs/docs/docs/Installation/getting-started.md

 mysql -u root -p
 CREATE DATABASE dashboard;
 CREATE USER 'dashboarduser'@'127.0.0.1' IDENTIFIED BY 'USE_YOUR_OWN_PASSWORD';
-GRANT ALL PRIVILEGES ON *.* TO 'dashboarduser'@'127.0.0.1' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON dashboard.* TO 'dashboarduser'@'127.0.0.1';
 FLUSH PRIVILEGES;
 ```